fenderdigital/flask-philo/documentation/source/db/postgresql-orm.rst

 Postgresql Connection Pool
 ------------------------------

-As a design decisions, management of the PostgreSQL connection is the responsability of the developer.
+As a design decision, management of the PostgreSQL connection is the responsability of the developer.
-As such, upon interacting with the database, it is necessary to commit or rollback the  `SQL Alchemy <http://www.sqlalchemy.org/>`_ session using ``flask_philo.db.postgresql.connection.get_pool()``
+As such, upon modifying, creating or removing data in a session, it is necessary to commit or rollback the  `SQL Alchemy <http://www.sqlalchemy.org/>`_ session using ``flask_philo.db.postgresql.connection.get_pool()``

 ::